MrShash/KingPicoDucky/README.md

 Included inside `boot.py` is logic to hide the USB mass-storage drive entirely from the target computer.
 If you have a physical switch wired between **GP17** and Ground, and the switch is OPEN, the `CIRCUITPY` drive will disappear, leaving only the "Dell Keyboard" registered.
 The drive will also optionally mount under the generic name `KINGSHASH` for further disguise.

 ### Field Delays Explained
-- **Init wait**: Gives you `X` milliseconds *after* hitting execute on your phone to lean over to the Target PC and click on the specific text field/Excel cell you want the typing to start in.
+- **Start Countdown (formerly Init wait)**: Gives you `X` milliseconds *after* hitting execute on your phone to lean over to the Target PC and click on the specific text field/Excel cell you want the typing to start in.
 Minimum 2000ms recommended!
-- **Tab/Enter wait**: Give the Target OS a chance to move to the next form cell or spreadsheet row before printing the next character!
-Set to 500ms if target OS is laggy.
-- **Key delay**: Standard wait between strings of types.
+- **Global Speed Slider**: Slide it all the way to 100% to hit **Absolute Boost**.
+The values dynamically drop to bare minimums (Tab/Row `50ms`, Key `10ms`).
+You can granularly bump any variable if the host OS acts sluggish.
+- **Standalone Mouse Jiggler**: Switch on at the very top of the UI.
+Configures an untraceable, completely decoupled pulse of movement (e.g. 10 seconds default) to continuously reset screen-sleep timers.

+### Stealth Evasion Tuners
 - **Humanize Typing**: Dramatically increases execution time by printing char-by-char with varying gaussian-like logic, but ensures extreme EDR stealth.
+- **Jiggle Frequency / Pixels**: When toggling Humanize, tweak exactly how frequently and how far the fake mouse jumps during the typing sequence.
+Automatically drift-stabilized!

 ---